at-karan-sharma/autonomous-desk-esphome/README.md

 ## Limitations

 1. After pressing the UP/DOWN buttons on the keypad controller, certain integration features (moving to a user-defined height, memory preset save) fail until at least 30 seconds elapse.
-My guess is that the keypad controller sends continuous instructions for that duration, which interferes with the programmed sequence sent from the wireless controller.
 2. Moving the desk to a user-defined height is functional but imperfect.
 E.g. suppose the desk is at height 80 (internal units, not inches), and you set the slider to 90 -- The desk will move up until the height is 90 +/- 3 and then slowly nudge up/down until it reaches 90 exactly.
 Compared to the smooth motion with presets, this is more janky.

 ## Getting started